tuulaflynn/Computing-with-Finite-Automata/README.md

 ## What is automata?
 Automata is the plural of automaton.
-An automaton is a self-operatng machine that performs a series of predetermined actions - almost the most basic computer!
+An automaton is a self-operating machine that performs a series of predetermined actions - almost the most basic computer!

 A finite automaton is a mathematical model